chronicle/detection-rules/tools/rule_manager/README.md

 ### Verify rule(s)

-The `verify-rule` and `--verify-rules` commands use Google SecOps's API to verify that YARA-L 2.0 rules are valid without creating a new rule or evaluating it over data.
+The `verify-rule` and `--verify-rules` commands use Google SecOps's API to verify that rules are valid without creating a new rule or evaluating it over data.

 Example output from verify rule command: